Lago Di Garda, Italy

 What to Do

-Windsurfing and kitesurfing: The winds at Torbole are reliable from spring through autumn.
-Ora, the afternoon thermal, blows from the south starting around noon; Peler, the morning wind, comes from the north before 10am.
-Several schools in Torbole rent equipment and offer beginner lessons for around EUR 60 per session.
+Windsurfing and kitesurfing: The winds at Torbole are reliable from spring through autumn, with some of the strongest thermals in June to September.
+Schools rent equipment and offer beginner lessons for around 60 euros per session.
+The reliable conditions make this a better learning environment than most coastal locations.

-Hiking to Pregasina: From Riva, there is a trail that climbs through olive groves to the village of Pregasina, about 600 metres above the lake.
-The views back down are dramatic, and there is a small trattoria at the top that serves excellent polenta.
-Plan for two hours up, ninety minutes down.
+Hiking to Pregasina: From Riva, a trail climbs through olive groves to the village of Pregasina, about 600 metres above the lake.
+The views back down are dramatic and there is a small trattoria at the top that serves excellent polenta.
+Allow two hours up and ninety minutes down.

 Terme di Sirmione: The thermal spa complex on the southern shore is large and genuinely relaxing.
 Book at least two days ahead in summer.
-Day entry to the outdoor pools costs around EUR 30.
+Day entry to the outdoor pools costs around 30 euros.

 Where to Eat

-Ristorante Da Giacomo in Gargnano has been serving the same Lombard-inflected fish dishes for decades.
+Ristorante Da Giacomo in Gargnano has served Lombard-inflected fish dishes for decades.
 The grilled tench (tinca) with sage butter is the thing to order.
-Prices are honest: a full meal with wine around EUR 35 per head.
+A full meal with wine runs around 35 euros per head.

 Skip the lakefront restaurants in Sirmione town itself.
-They exist to charge EUR 22 for pasta because they can.
+They charge 22 euros for pasta because they can, and the view does not compensate for the mediocrity.

 Where to Stay

 Hotel du Lac in Gargnano has been operating since the 1890s.
-The rooms are not large but the garden terrace directly on the water makes up for it.
-Doubles from around EUR 130 in shoulder season.
+The rooms are not large but the garden terrace directly on the water more than compensates.
+Doubles from around 130 euros in shoulder season.

 Local Wine

-The lake has two solid DOC wines.
-Lugana, from the southern shore near Sirmione, is a white made from Turbiana grapes, crisp and mineral.
-Bardolino, from the eastern shore, is a light red.
-Both are better value than anything from the tourist menus; buy them at the local enoteca instead.
+Lugana, from the southern shore near Sirmione, is a white made from Turbiana grapes: crisp, mineral, and consistently underpriced relative to its quality.
+Bardolino, from the eastern shore, is a light red that works well slightly chilled.
+Both are significantly better value than the tourist menu wines.

-Best practical tip: mid-September is underrated.
-The crowds drop noticeably after the first week, the light is golden, the water is still warm enough to swim, and restaurants are less frantic.
+Mid-September is underrated.
+The crowds drop after the first week, the light is golden, the water is still warm enough to swim, and restaurants are less frantic.
+It is the best two weeks of the lake year.